Out of the Furnace: Development

 The film was produced by Relativity Media, Appian Way Productions, Red Granite Pictures, and Scott Free Productions, with Jeff Waxman, Tucker Tooley, Brooklyn Weaver, Riza Aziz, Joey McFarland, Joe Gatta, Danny Dimbort, and Christian Mercuri serving as executive producers.
-Director Scott Cooper read an article about Braddock, Pennsylvania, a declining steel industry town outside of Pittsburgh, and the efforts to revitalize it, led by mayor John Fetterman.
+Director Scott Cooper read an article about Braddock, Pennsylvania, a declining steel industry town outside Pittsburgh, and the efforts to revitalize it, led by mayor John Fetterman.
 After visiting, Cooper was inspired to use the borough as the backdrop for a film.
 Cooper developed the story from The Low Dweller, a spec script written by Brad Ingelsby that had actor Leonardo DiCaprio and director Ridley Scott attached.
 Rupert Sanders had been attached to direct in 2009, but left due to scheduling conflicts.
 The studio offered the script to Cooper, which he rewrote, drawing on his experience of growing up in Appalachia and losing a sibling at a young age.
 DiCaprio and Scott stayed on as producers of the film.
 The story has no relation to Out of This Furnace, a 1941 historical novel by Thomas Bell, set in Braddock.
 The Hollywood Reporter reported the film's budget was $22 million.

 Filming

 Principal photography began in the Pittsburgh metropolitan area on April 13, 2012, and wrapped on June 1, 2012.
 The majority of filming took place in Braddock, and additional filming was in nearby North Braddock, Imperial, Rankin, and Swissvale.
 Cinematographer Masanobu Takayanagi shot the feature in anamorphic format on Kodak 35mm film.
 Prison scenes were filmed in the Northern Panhandle of West Virginia, at the former State Penitentiary in Moundsville.
 Filming also took place in rural Beaver County, including a deer hunting scene in Raccoon Creek State Park and a mill scene in Koppel.
 Independence Township doubled for Bergen County, New Jersey.
 The Carrie Furnace, an abandoned blast furnace near Braddock, served as the location for the film's finale.
-Christian Bale wore a tattoo of Braddock's ZIP code, 15104, on his neck as a homage to the town's then-mayor (now US Senator) John Fetterman, who has the same design on his arm.
+Christian Bale wore a tattoo of Braddock's ZIP code, 15104, on his neck as an homage to the town's then-mayor (now US Senator) John Fetterman, who has the same design on his arm.